Twelve (TV series): Synopsis

-Twelve heavenly beings, led by Tae-san, each representing one of the animals of the Eastern zodiac.
-Long ago, these beings sealed away a powerful demonic entity threatening the human world, resulting in the sacrifice of four of their own.
+Twelve heavenly beings led by Tae-san each represents one of the animals of the Eastern zodiac.
+Long ago, they sealed away a powerful demonic entity threatening the human world, resulting in the sacrifice of four of their own.
 The remaining eight angels, burdened by grief and guilt, withdrew from the mortal realm and vowed never to interfere again.

 In the present day, the seal begins to weaken, and an ancient evil spirit named O-gwi resurfaces, intent on plunging the world into chaos.
-To prevent catastrophe, the zodiac angels must reunite and confront the growing threat.
+Wanting to prevent catastrophe, the zodiac angels must reunite and confront the growing threat.